• Home

 What follows reflects the deep love Naomie had for Orpah and Ruth: “Turn back, my daughters; why will you go with me?
 Are there still sons in my womb, that they may be your husbands?
 Turn back, my daughters, go—for I am too old to have a husband.
 If I should say I have hope, if I should have a husband tonight and should also bear sons, would you wait for them till they were grown?
 Would you restrain yourselves from having husbands?”
 (Ruth 1:11-13).
 Naomie knew too well what the life of a widow was in a foreign land.
 At all cost she wanted to spare her daughters-in-law from such adversity.

-So here again nothing was imposed on Orpah and Ruth.
-They were both free to return to their respective family and find a husband for themselves, for they were both young and the prospect of a good future was at their reach.
+So here again, nothing was imposed on Orpah and Ruth.
+They were both free to return to their respective family and find a husband for themselves, for they were both young and the prospect of a good future was within their reach.
 So “Orpah kissed her mother-in-law, but Ruth clung to her”?”
 (Ruth 1:14).

 Entreat me not to leave you, or to turn back from following after you; for wherever you go, I will go; and wherever you lodge, I will lodge; your people shall be my people, and your God, my God.17 Where you die, I will die, and there will I be buried.
 The Lord do so to me, and more also, if anything but death parts you and me” (Ruth 1:16,17).